Note: All times on this website are listed in PDT (local time in Seattle). You can use this page or Google to convert times to your local time zone.

 All course meetings will be conducted via Zoom.

-The University and Zoom have FERPA-compliant agreements in place to protect the security and privacy of UW Zoom accounts.
+he University and Zoom have FERPA-compliant agreements in place to protect the security and privacy of UW Zoom accounts.
 Students who do not wish to be recorded should:

 Sections and office hours will not be recorded to protect student privacy in these more discussion-based formats.

 We use Ed as an online Q&A forum where you may ask questions (both publicly and privately).
 If you have a question, this should be the first place to check— it's often the case that other students may have had the same question.
-We also strongly recommend you monitor new questions asked on Ed semi-regularly— seeing questions other students ask can often be surprisingly enlightening.
+We also strongly recommend you monitor new questions asked on Ed semi-regularly.
+Seeing questions other students ask can often be surprisingly enlightening.

-Whenever possible, please prefer posting a public question so that other students can benefit from your question and its response.
-However, you should never post code from your assessments in a public post.
+Whenever possible, please prefer posting a public question so that other students can benefit from your question and its reponse.
+However, you should never post code from your assignments in a public post.
 Try to phrase your questions in a way that does not require referencing your actual code.
 Doing so will not only ensure you are not violating policy, but may help you better understand your question just by asking it!

 Please visit office hours!
 Answering questions during office hours is often one of the best parts of teaching, so please do us a favor and make use of them.